This post is part of the series 'Roslyn Analyzers'. Be sure to check out the rest of the blog posts of the series!

 string c = ""; // SyntaxNode = "", Type = string, ConvertedType = string

-If the syntax node is a type declaration (class, struct, interface or enum), you have to use GetDeclaredSymbol to get the declared type:
+If the syntax node is a type declaration (class, struct, interface, or enum), use GetDeclaredSymbol to get the declared type:

 C#